-1.2 Changes in version 9 of the certification criteria
+1.2 Changes in this version of the certification criteria

 Previously there were three separate documents with criteria for residential Passive House buildings, non-residential Passive House buildings and for EnerPHit retrofits.
 These have now been combined in one document and supplemented with the criteria for the new PHI Low Energy Building Standard.
-There are no longer any separate documents for residential and non-residential buildings.
+There will no longer be any separate requirements for residential and non-residential buildings.